In order to use our apps you will need to add a site to your account. You should have already added a site during signup which will be your default.

 Firstly, Gleam does allow you to run unlimited campaigns under a single site, they can be:

 So if you want to use a single site for all you campaigns then you are most welcome to do it that way.

 You will need to be aware that there are a few limitations to doing it this way:

 Adding multiple sites allows you to have a completely separate workspace for each brand.

-Paid plans are site specific, this means if you have multiple sites then you must pay separately for each upgrade (under the Plans section in the left hand navigation).
+Plans are specific to each Site, this means if you have multiple sites then you must pay separately for each app or if you have a Package it will apply to the entire Site.

 When you add a new site you have the following options:

-Gleam has default branding on the free plan that cannot be changed, upgrading to Pro will allow you to add your own branding then further upgrading to business will allow you to completely remove any references to Gleam in the emails & widget.
+Gleam has default branding on the free plan that cannot be changed, upgrading to Pro will allow you to add your own branding then further upgrading to business will allow you to completely remove any references to Gleam in your captures, emails or widget.

 By default all your campaigns will contain Gleam branding inside the widget, on landing pages, in Facebook & also in the emails we send to users.